golemcloud/golem/api-gateway-examples/README.md

 ### Step 3: Register the endpoint definition

 Please make sure to use the correct template-id based on the output from `template add` command.
+A typical worker bridge endpoint definition looks like this.
+Please refer to [endpoint_definition.json](endpoint_definition.json) for a complete example.

 ```bash
 {